by Nebula Haze

 That means even if you can only grow a few plants at a time, you can still get the same yields in your grow space as someone who can grow more plants!
 It just might take a little bit longer in the vegetative stage.

-It doesn't matter whether this canopy has been created by one plant or many.
-Whichever way you got here, your yields will be about the same as long as everything else is equal!
+It doesn’t matter whether this canopy was created by one plant or many.
+However you got here, your yields will be about the same as long as everything else is equal!

-Why Growing Many Plants Reduces the Time Needed in the Vegetative Stage
+Growing Many Plants Shortens the Vegetative Stage But Doesn’t Necessarily Increase Yields

 When it comes to getting the best yields as fast as possible, you will often have better luck growing several plants than just one or two.
 This is because it takes several plants less time to completely fill up a space than it would take one plant to fill up that same space.

 However, time might not be the main concern.
-Many growers don't mind an extra week or two in the vegetative stage if it makes the growing process easier and more fun!
+Many growers don’t mind an extra few weeks in the vegetative stage if it makes the growing process easier and more fun.

 But in the end, the actual yields will be about the same as long as the space does get filled.
 Given the same total number of colas and size of plants, it won’t matter much if you have one plant or twenty as far as yields are concerned.